Great Tibet Tour Logo GREAT TIBET TOUR ®

 Sky burial Sky burial is a traditional way of burial in Tibet.
 After death, the body will be dismembered and taken to a particular place to feed vultures (or other birds, animals, etc.).
 It is not the only kind of burial, but it is the most popular way to dispatch the dead in Tibet.

-Tibetans are devoted their lives to Buddhism and believe that death only separates the body and the immortal soul.
+Tibetans have devoted their lives to Buddhism and believe that death only separates the body and the immortal soul.
 The core of the sky burial is immortality and reincarnation.
-Sky burial is highly regarded by Tibetans, as they believe that feeding vultures with the discarded body is the most honorable almsgiving, reflecting the highest realm of Mahayana Buddhism - devoting.
-It’s not like some tourism guide book mentioned that sky burial’s a way to send the soul-spirit to heaven.
+Sky burial is highly regarded by Tibetans, as they believe that feeding vultures with the discarded body is the most honorable almsgiving, reflecting the highest realm of Mahayana Buddhism - devotion.
+It’s not like some tourism guide book mentioned that sky burial is a way to send the soul-spirit to heaven.
 There’s no such saying in Tibetan Buddhism. >>Read more

 Sand Mandala

 Sand Mandala Sand Mandala, དཀྱིལ་འཁོར། in Tibetan, is the most exquisite Buddhist art in Tibet.
-The monks in the monastery use colorful sand to paint their ideal Buddhist world in significant religious events.
+The monks in the monastery use colorful sand to paint their ideal Buddhist world during significant religious events.
 They may paint it for several days or even months.

-Some explain that the theme of Sand Mandala is to show the illusion of the world.
-For Lama, they only destroy the external paintings and firmly keep their inner Mandala.
+Some explain that the theme of the Sand Mandala is to show the illusion of the world.
+For Lamas, they only destroy the external paintings and firmly keep their inner Mandala.
 It also shows the transience of life. >>Read more

 Top Recommended Tibet Culture Tours